dijksterhuis/octatools/README.md

 - Fixup the sample chain gain settings so they're easier to understand (not being translated properly for humans atm).
 - Sort out CLI optional arguments via CLAP.
-- Refactor the copy_bank code -- it is a mess.
 - Make the code more idiomatic / 'clean' / optimised.
 - Cross-compilation / CI builds on Windows 10/11 and macOS.
 - Consolidation: